replwaseem/CloudComputingCentral/replit.md

 - Database schema is properly configured for PostgreSQL integration
 - All API endpoints are functional and returning data
 - Frontend is displaying articles, categories, and tags correctly
+- Complete About page with personal profile, skills showcase, experience timeline, and contact information
+- Navigation menu includes About page link (accessible from header navigation)
 - Sidebar alignment is consistent across all pages (home, articles, article details, categories)
 - Playful loading animations and micro-interactions fully implemented
 - Enhanced user experience with smooth transitions, hover effects, and animated content